medic/cht-sync/README.md

 # CHT Sync

-Bundling of LogStash CouchDB source and PostgREST to sync data from CouchDB to Postgres.
-This basically copies data from CouchDB and puts it into Postgres in real-time.
+CHT Sync is a bundling of Logstash CouchDB, and PostgREST to sync data from CouchDB to PostgreSQL for analytics to be displayed on a Superset dashboard.
+It copies data from CouchDB to PostgreSQL in realtime.

 **WARNING!** The schema differs from couch2pg.
-See [`init-db.sh`](./init-db.sh).
-This schema is automatically created by docker-compose
+See [`init-db.sh`](./postgres/init-db.sh).

+## Getting Started

+CHT sync is designed to run locally in a development environment to test models or workflow or in production.

+### Local Setup

+### Production Setup

+## Architecture

 ## Deployment